Fooled by Randomness

 Most of us know pretty much how we should behave.
 It is the execution that is the problem, not the absence of knowledge.
 I am tired of the moralizing slow-thinkers who pound me with platitudes like I should floss daily, eat my regular apple, and visit the gym outside of the New Year’s resolution.

-In a few decades will we look upon the Nobel economics committee with the same smirk as when we look at the respected “scientific” establishments of the Middle Ages that promoted (against all observational evidence) the idea that the heart was a center of heat?
+In a few decades will we look upon the Nobel economics committee with the same smirk as when we look at the respected “scientific” establishments of the Middle Ages.
 We have been getting things wrong in the past and we laugh at our past institutions; it is time to figure out that we should avoid enshrining the present ones.

 Say you always have the same threshold of reactions.
-You take a set level of abuse, say seventeen insulting remarks per week, before getting into a rage and punching the eighteenth offender in the nose.
 Such predictability will allow people to take advantage of you up to that well-known trigger point and stop there.
 But if you randomize your trigger point, sometimes overreacting at the slightest joke, people will not know in advance how far they can push you.